chrhenning/hypercl/README.md

-# Continual Learning via Hypernetworks
+# Continual Learning with Hypernetworks

 A continual learning approach that has the flexibility to learn a dedicated set of parameters, fine-tuned for every task, that doesn't require an increase in the number of trainable weights and is robust against catastrophic forgetting.